codestudiohq/laravel-totem/README.md

 By default Totem's dashboard only works in local environment.
 To view the dashboard point your browser to /totem of your app.
 For e.g. laravel.dev/totem.

+You can also change the route to which totem points to by changing `'totem.web.prefix` in the `config/totem.php` file

 ##### Filter Commands Dropdown

 By default `Totem` outputs all Artisan commands on the Create/Edit tasks.
 To make this dropdown more concise there is a filter config feature that can be set in the `totem.php` config file.